Raw Feeding for Senior Dogs with Chronic Conditions

 Is it medically necessary to lower protein for a healthy senior dog?

-Why is MCT oil recommended for senior canine brain health?
+Why is MCT oil discussed for senior brain health?

 How do I protect aging joints using fresh, raw ingredients?